Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Discussion

-While the median plots indicate an overall convergence to parameters with high perceived realism, IQRs in Figures~\ref {fig:RMSE} and~\ref{fig:Cumulative} indicate that GP models of some participants did not fully converge to parameters set with high perceived realism within 25 trials.
-Such a convergence behavior is expected due to two reasons: First, perceptual feedback naturally involves variability; participants may become momentarily uncertain about their decisions, or their internal evaluation strategy may shift during the course of a session.
+While the median plots indicate an overall convergence to parameters with high perceived realism, IQRs in Figures~\ref {fig:RMSE}(a) and~\ref{fig:RMSE}(b) indicate that GP models of some participants did not fully converge to parameters set with high perceived realism within 25 trials.
+Such convergence behavior is expected for two reasons: First, perceptual feedback naturally involves variability; participants may become momentarily uncertain about their decisions, or their internal evaluation strategy may shift over the course of a session.
 Such inconsistencies can cause the GP model to shift to or plateau at a non-optimal region.
-Second, unlike prior HiL studies operating in one- or two-dimensional search spaces, the current task requires exploration in a three-dimensional parameter space, and convergence naturally becomes more challenging in such higher-dimensional spaces.
-Overall, robust convergence of all participants, under subject variability and large search spaces, requires more trials to be implemented in the HIL context, which would cause (mental or physical) fatigue to participants.
+Second, unlike prior HiL studies operating in one- or two-dimensional search spaces, the current task requires exploration in a three-dimensional parameter space, making convergence naturally more challenging in higher-dimensional spaces.
+Overall, achieving robust convergence for all participants under subject variability and large search spaces requires more trials in the HIL context, which would cause (mental or physical) fatigue for participants.

-Luckily, the convergence of GP models of all participants is \emph{not} required to get a reliable estimate at the population level.
+Luckily, convergence of GP models across all participants is \emph{not} required to obtain a reliable population-level estimate.
 This aspect is further discussed in detail in Section~\ref{H3}.

-Overall, the results in Figures~\ref{fig:RMSE}, and~\ref{fig:Cumulative} strongly support hypothesis~H1; for the majority of the participants, the active learning framework successfully identified fractional-order SLS model parameters with high perceived realism relative to the reference.
+Overall, the results in Figures~\ref{fig:RMSE}(a) and~\ref{fig:RMSE}(b) strongly support the hypothesis~H1; for the majority of the participants, the active learning framework successfully identified fractional-order SLS model parameters with high perceived realism relative to the reference.